Table of Contents

-One of the hardest struggles for drug users is admitting that they are addicted.
+One of the hardest struggles for drug and alcohol users is admitting that they are addicted.
 More often than not, drug abusers are in denial about their problems or are too embarrassed to admit their addictions.
 As a result, some individuals live in the grip of drug abuse for years, maybe even the rest of their lives.

-Quitting drug abuse is challenging as well.
+Quitting drug and alcohol abuse is challenging as well.
 When users stop using drugs, alcohol, or other addictive substances, they may experience withdrawal symptoms that may make quitting more difficult.
 Some of them may return to their old routines and substances abuse, which may destroy their lives.

 Such scenarios are common.
 Statistics reveal that substance abuse is a problem in the United States and other parts of the world.
 Substance abuse is now considered a disease and disorder not just a habit.